“Landscape architecture is an extremely competitive field.”

 "Architecture" is a field or a subject of study.
 An "architect" is someone who works in that field.

 "Extremely" means "very" but is even stronger.
-"Extremely competitive" is a commonly-used phrase when you're talking about a job or a field.
-But the most common adjectives that are used with "extremely" are:
+Some of the most common adjectives that are used with "extremely" are:

 extremely high/low (for a number or amount, not for actual height)